fred-framework/fred-docs/docs/05_bus-manager/index.rst

 Bus Manager
 ============

-FRED framework bus infrastructure consists of the following blocks.
+This section presents the current development related to the `bus manager`.
 Currently, `bus manager` is still `not integrated into DART <https://github.com/fred-framework/dart/issues/1>`_.
+Section :ref:`fred_hw_support_sec` explains the current DART bus architecture.
+The rest of this chapter explains the *future* (i.e. to be integrated) FRED framework bus infrastructure, which consists of the following blocks.

 AXI HyperConnect
 ------------------